cobbman/x-child-boilerplate/README.md

 	1. `npm install`
 	2. `gulp watch`

-currently need *live reload* plugin for your browser for css injection to work
+Currently need *live reload* plugin for your browser for css injection to work [https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en]{}

 When it is time to launch, run `gulp build` and your assets will be minified for you